How to Claim Against The NHS

 Under the main heading of special damages, we find all the negative aspects of the injury in non-physical terms.
 Typical examples of the types of special damages are person might claim in a clinical negligence case against the NHS are:

-- Medical fees if you have encountered out of pocket expenditure due to the clinical negligence.
+- Medical bills if you have encountered out of pocket medical bills due to clinical negligence.
 This will include the cost of treatment such as receiving private physiotherapy, and also additional costs such as prescription charges.

 - Loss of earnings (past) if the harm you have come to has caused you to miss work and lose out on your pay.
 You will be able to claim back all of the pay you have lost as part of the general damages.